hwdsl2/self-hosted-ai-stack/stacks/voice-chat/README.md

 | **[Whisper (STT)](https://github.com/hwdsl2/docker-whisper)** | Transcribes spoken audio to text | `9000` |
 | **[Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro)** | Converts text to natural-sounding speech | `8880` |

+> **Note:** The lightweight stacks use shared default container names, ports, and Docker volume names.
+Run one stack variant at a time with the default compose files; stop the current variant before switching to another.

+Default access:

+- LiteLLM is published on host port `4000`.
+- AnythingLLM is published on host port `3001`.
+- Whisper is bound to `127.0.0.1:9000` by default.
+- Kokoro is bound to `127.0.0.1:8880` by default.
+- Ollama is internal to the Docker network; use LiteLLM for host or browser access.

 ## Quick start

+**Requirements:**

+- A Linux server (local or cloud) with Docker installed
+- Enough RAM for this stack and your selected model (see the memory estimate above)
+- For larger LLM models (8B+), 16 GB or more is recommended

 ```bash
 git clone https://github.com/hwdsl2/self-hosted-ai-stack